collinbarlow-enterprise/Magic-Chef/README.md

 # Magic-Chef
 AI powered recipe generation tool for the masses.
-Mobile first design, with an simple flow.
+Mobile first design, with a simple flow.
+Provide ingredients, cook time, you're desired cuisine, and watch the power of AI return a delicious idea.

+The time is now, to say no to the stress of uncertain dinner plans!

 ## PROJECT LINKS BELOW: